lwang2-godaddy/personal-ai-web/README.md

 ## Contributing

-This project is part of the PersonalAI ecosystem.
+This project is part of the SirCharge ecosystem.
 See the main repository for contribution guidelines.

 ## License